yashkant/pythia/verify_cot/COT/README.md

 Please see the original repository at: https://github.com/henry8527/COT

 ## Usage
-For getting baseline results
+For getting baseline results (without COT)

 	python main.py --sess Baseline_session

-For training via Complement objective  (Author's Implementation)
+For training with Author's Implementation of COT

 	python main.py --COT --sess COT_session

-For training via Complement objective using Custom Implementation (Pythia's Implementation)
+For training with Custom (Pythia's) Implementation of COT

 	python main.py --COT --sess COT_session --use_custom